We have the power to save ourselves, but only if we wake up and notice that the house is on fire before we are consumed by it.

 When politicians blow racist dogwhistles, right-wing terrorists get the message.
 As Democratic Florida gubernatorial candidate Andrew Gillum famously said of his GOP challenger, "I'm not calling Mr. Desantis a racist.
 I'm simply saying the racists believe he's a racist."

 Across the border, it's no coincidence that the right-wing terrorist who sent bombs to George Soros, Hillary Clinton and CNN had a van festooned with Trump logos.
-He has been relentlessly, shamelessly fomenting hatred against these targets for years.
+Trump has been relentlessly, shamelessly fomenting hatred against these targets for years.

 A social media photo from mid-2015 showed the same van with no stickers affixed yet.
 The bomber was radicalized to violence by the Republican presidential candidate's hate-fueled presidential campaign.